New York University residence halls: Recent hall construction

 In November 2005, NYU announced plans to build a 26-floor, 190000 sqft residence hall on East 12th Street.
 The residence hall is expected to accommodate about 700 undergraduates and contain a host of other student facilities.
 It is to be the tallest building in the East Village.
 The plans caused anger among East Village and other New York City residents, as the new building would be built over the old St. Ann's Church.
 12th street dorm is currently in use as a freshman dorm as of August 2009.
 It is located between 3rd and 4th avenues, close to the Coral, Alumni, and 3rd North dorms.
 A small piece of the church's facade remains standing.

 NYU announced in February 2008 that it had purchased a high-end apartment building to use as a residence hall.
 The building was already under construction for some time, originally intended for overseas investors.
 This building, Gramercy Green—located at 23rd Street and 3rd Avenue—is in the heart of Gramercy and near to Madison Square Park.
 The rooms inside the building were partitioned to maximize the number of students.
 The building housed over 900 in its first year.
 In Spring 2009, Gramercy Green opened up a massive sub-cellar, which includes a fully functioning gym, a bike room, multiple television lounges, multiple study lounges, and a game room.

 Relations with local residents

 There has been friction between the residents of the East Village and NYU.
 Amongst brownstones and historic buildings, the school has built many large residence halls.
 NYU's destruction or purchase of many historic buildings (such as the Peter Cooper post office or St. Ann's Church, a rusticated-stone structure with a Romanesque tower that dated to 1847) have made it symbolic of change that many long-time residents fear is destroying what made the neighborhood interesting and attractive.

-Undergraduate Residence Halls
+Undergraduate residence halls

 There are currently 23 buildings in New York University's undergraduate housing system.
 Many are home to special interest "explorations" communities.